-It is in your power to choose an eye for an eye or turning the other cheek - that will be your world.
+It is in your power to choose an eye for an eye or turning the other cheek - that will be (and later that was) your world.

 It is here in your microcosm that gratitude exists if you show it and it is here that if you are a friend, you will have a serious chance to have friends.